GiuseppeVitolo17/TmelnikAPP/MDdescription/PROJECT_DOCUMENTATION.md

 - `_openUrl(BuildContext, String, String)`: Generic URL launcher with error handling
 - `_handleEdit(String)`: Navigates to edit project screen
 - `_handleDelete(String)`: Deletes project with confirmation dialog
+- `build(BuildContext context)`:
-- `build(BuildContext context)`: Builds screen with StreamBuilder for project list, admin FAB, and project cards
+  - Builds screen with StreamBuilder for project list
+  - Loads images from cache (no API calls on startup)
+  - Shows admin FAB if user is admin
+  - Project cards support image tap to refresh cached images

+**Image Loading Behavior**:
+- Images are loaded from local cache on app startup (no API calls)
+- If project has `imageUrl` field, it's used directly
+- Otherwise, cached image for city location is loaded
+- User can tap on image to fetch and cache a new image from Pexels API

 ---